What is headless architecture and how it can significantly improve the SAP ERP user experience + make the transition to S/4HANA smoother?

 In this blog we’ll learn:

-In headless architecture the backend solution provides APIs instead of UIs, and basically could be written without any UIs.
+In headless architecture, the backend solution provides APIs instead of UIs and basically could be written without any UIs.
+Our other blog describes a practical guide for headless SAP architecture.

 In the case of SAP ERP or S/4HANA, it makes sense that the UIs are provided by the back end.
 SAPGUI and Fiori UI are already available and are not going anywhere.
 Later we will learn how to apply headless architecture with SAP ERP and S/4HANA, and in the process create something that is beyond standard SAP.

-Watch the video below to hear experts from SAP talk about headless architecture for SAP Commerce Cloud.
+Watch the video below to hear experts from SAP talking about headless architecture for SAP Commerce Cloud.

 For many SAP ERP systems the 80:20 rule holds true – 80% of users use only 20% of the functionalities, while the remaining 20% use the majority (80%) of the functionalities.